Welcome to Mason General Hospital & Family of Clinics

 Mason General Hospital & Family of Clinics is one of the Largest Public Employers in Mason County

 MGH was first built in 1968, thanks to the generous support of the residents of Mason County.
 An additional 29,000 square feet were added in 1992, along with many major improvements.
-The Hospital is part of Public Hospital District No.1, which consists of Mason General Hospital, MGH Ankle & Foot, MGH Eye Clinic, MGH Family Health, MGH Shelton Orthopedics, MGH Surgery Clinic, Oakland Bay Pediatrics, Mountain View Women's Health, and Shelton Family Medicine.
+The Hospital is part of Public Hospital District No.1, which consists of Mason General Hospital, MGH Ankle & Foot, MGH Eye Clinic, MGH Family Health, MGH Hoodsport Clinic, MGH Olympic Physicians, MGH Shelton Orthopedics, MGH Surgery Clinic, Oakland Bay Pediatrics, Mountain View Women's Health, and Shelton Family Medicine.

-Other services include physical therapy; respiratory therapy; outpatient surgery; diagnostic imaging (including CT scan, ultrasound, digital mammography, fluoroscope, nuclear medicine, open MRI, echocardiogram); a modern, full-service laboratory; labor and delivery (with private birthing suites); Wound Care Services; Patient Navigation program; Hospitalist program; continuing education for staff, physicians, and community; diabetes education; private patient rooms; and public meeting rooms.
+Other services include physical therapy; respiratory therapy; outpatient surgery; diagnostic imaging (including CT scan, ultrasound, digital mammography, fluoroscope, nuclear medicine, open MRI, echocardiogram); a modern, full-service laboratory; The Birth Center (with private birthing suites); Wound Care Services; Patient Navigation program; Hospitalist program; continuing education for staff, physicians, and community; diabetes education; private patient rooms; and public meeting rooms.

 Hospital's Two-Year Campus Renewal And Construction Project Completed - Staff And Physicians Honored